initialxy/initialxy-points/docs/app-state.md

 ## Current State
 The application is functional with the core features implemented:
 - User authentication with role-based access
-- Task management system for kids
+- Task management system for children
 - Reward creation and management for parents
-- Wishlist functionality for kids to request rewards
+- Wishlist functionality for children to request rewards

 The app has completed the following tasks:
 - Implemented notifications for task completion and wishlist updates